 In general, side effects have not been observed when carbidopa is administered alone.
 All side effects listed have been reported during concomitant use with levodopa or with carbidopa-levodopa therapy.
-The most common side effects included dyskinesias and nausea.
+The most common side effects included dyskinesias and nausea.[Ref]

 Symptoms related to neuroleptic malignant syndrome are characterized by fever or hyperthermia.
 Other findings include neurological symptoms such as muscle rigidity, involuntary movements, altered consciousness, mental status changes, other disturbances such as autonomic dysfunction, tachycardia, tachypnea, sweating, hyper- or hypotension, and laboratory findings such as elevated creatine phosphokinase, leukocytosis, myoglobinuria, and increased serum myoglobin.

-Frequency not reported: Abnormalities in alkaline phosphatase, SGOT (AST), SGPT (ALT), and bilirubin.
+Frequency not reported: Abnormalities in alkaline phosphatase, SGOT (AST), SGPT (ALT), and bilirubin.[Ref]

-Frequency not reported: Abnormal blood urea nitrogen (BUN), increased serum creatinine and uric acid, white blood cells, bacteria and blood in the urine, protein and glucose in the urine.
+Frequency not reported: Abnormal blood urea nitrogen (BUN), increased serum creatinine and uric acid, protein and glucose in the urine, white blood cells, bacteria and blood in the urine,[Ref]

 More about carbidopa

 - During pregnancy

 - Reviews (1)

 - Compare alternatives